strangerstudios/pmpro-subscription-delays/readme.txt

 1. That's it.
 No settings.

 == Changelog ==
+= .5 =
+* BUG FIX: Correctly updating Y1-M2-01 to Jan of the following year if it is December.

 = .4.6 =
 * BUG: Didn't return a valid startdate from pmpro_profile_start_date filter handler which resulted in double payments at checkout for levels that had no subscription delay set.